namespace-ee/react-calendar-timeline/README.md

 {
   id: 1,
   title: 'group 1',
-  rightTitle: 'title in the right sidebar'
+  rightTitle: 'title in the right sidebar',
 }
 ```

 If you use right sidebar, you can pass optional `rightTitle` property here.
+If you want to overwrite the calculated height with a custom height, you can pass a `height` property as an int in pixels here.
+This can be very useful for categorized groups.

 ## items